NAD+: Miracle Molecule or Anti-Aging Hype?

 Science and medicine continually find new tools for understanding and even improving the natural processes of aging.
-In 2013, researchers led by Dr. David Sinclair at Harvard Medical School showed that a molecule called nicotinamide adenine dinucleotide, or NAD+, is a major regulator of aging at the cellular level.1 Since then, NAD+ and compounds that increase it in the body have become a major focus of anti-aging researchers and functional medicine practitioners.
+In 2013, researchers led by Dr. David Sinclair at Harvard Medical School showed in mice that a molecule called nicotinamide adenine dinucleotide, or NAD+, is a major regulator of aging at the cellular level.1 Since then, NAD+ and compounds that increase it in the body have become a major focus of anti-aging researchers and functional medicine practitioners.

 What Is NAD+?